mrobith95/mr-mt5-arima/README.md

 2. Run `get_data_recent.py` to obtain financial data on your MT5, either by double-click the file or run it via your IDE (python's IDLE / VScode)

 #### Using History Center
-1. Make an empty folder named `training data` in the same folder as this project.
+1. If you don't have a folder named `training data` in the same folder as this project, make it first.
 2. Visit your MT5's History Center using View -> Symbols -> Bars.
 3. Choose symbol, timeframe, starting date and ending date, then click `Request`.
 Make sure symbol and timeframe match symbol/timeframe on `Pair Table` sheet.
 4. After data is fully dowloaded, click `Export Bars`.